PyCPat/PyCPat.github.io/README.md

 # Python code change patterns

 On this page, you will find code change patterns that were extracted from open source Python repositories.
 Each pattern consists of several instances of similar code changes.
+Following links contain the code change pattenrs extracted using various staturgies.

+* [Link1](https://github.com/PyCPat/PyCPat.github.io/tree/master/INIT) provides an extensive collection of code change patterns found in the `__init__` functions of classes that inherit from the parent class "nn.Module."
+These patterns are presented in various formats as below.

+    * In [HTML Format](https://pycpat.github.io/INIT/HTML/HTML/2/directory.html) format, the link leads to a comprehensive resource for accessing all the patterns in HTML format.
+It first directs you to the main page, which is a table summarizing the patterns.
+The table includes columns such as "ID" for the pattern ID, "Pattern size" indicating the number of repeated nodes, and "Details" which provides a direct link to all the instances of each pattern.
+Within each instance link, you will find a graphical representation of the repeated graph present in the pattern instances.
+Additionally, there is further information about each change instance, as well as a highlighted code snippet for reference.
+This allows for a clear visualization and understanding of the code change patterns in the init functions of classes inheriting from "nn.Module".

-The "[JSON](https://github.com/PyCPat/PyCPat.github.io/tree/master/JSON)" directory includes pattern information in `JSON` format, while the "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" directory contains code changes associated with each pattern.
+    * In "[JSON]([https://github.com/PyCPat/PyCPat.github.io/tree/master/JSON](https://github.com/PyCPat/PyCPat.github.io/tree/master/INIT/JSON))" format, the directory includes pattern information in `JSON` format, while the
+    * The "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" directory contains code changes associated with each pattern in HTML format.
 To access code changes in the "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" folder, you can use the Pattern "ID" and "FRAGMENT_ID" fields.
 The folders in "[FRAGMENTS](https://github.com/PyCPat/PyCPat.github.io/tree/master/FRAGMENTS)" are named according to the "PATTERN_ID," while the code change files are named after the "FRAGMENT_ID."

+`Note: In both the Json and HTML formats, certain fields are prefixed with either "M" or "N".
+Fields prefixed with "M" are relevant to the code before the change, while those prefixed with "N" are relevant to the code after the change.

-You can access the code change pattern in HTML format through this link (https://pycpat.github.io/HTML/2/directory.html) by using the pattern ID, which is also the name of the corresponding JSON file.
-The JSON file contain information of the pattern as Jsons.
+The JSON file contains information of the pattern as Jsons.
 Here is some information about the contents of the JSON file:

 ```json
 {